ezsystems/cookbook-bundle/README.md

 CookbookBundle
 ==============

-This repository contains a eZ Publish 5.x and eZ Platform Cookbook Bundle, full of working examples for using eZ Publish 5.x and eZ Platform Public API.
+Cookbook bundle aims to:
+- Provide full working examples of eZ Platform API use
+- Serve as a reusale set of commands you can use when you need to during development

+1.0 on this bundle aims to work across eZ Publish Platform 5.4 and eZ Platform 1.7 / 1.13 / 2.5.

 # Getting started

-Required tools:
+Required:

-- PHP (`7.0+` is recommended)
+- PHP _(minimum 5.6, 7.0+ is recommended)_
 - Composer
-- Git

-1. Create and install eZ Platform using composer:
+0. Create and install eZ Platform using composer:

     ```bash
-    composer create-project ezsystems/ezplatform
+    composer create-project ezsystems/ezplatform:^2
     ```

     Follow the instructions that show up on the screen to have fully working clean install of eZ Platform.

-2. Install `CookbookBundle` using composer:
+1. Install `CookbookBundle` using composer:

     ```bash
     # execute in your eZ Platform project working directory: